akira/exq/README.md

 ## Using alongside Sidekiq / Resque

-To use alongside Sidekiq / Resque, make sure your namespaces as configured in exq match the namespaces you are using.
+To use alongside Sidekiq / Resque, make sure your namespaces as configured in exq match the namespaces you are using in Sidekiq.
 By default, exq will use the ```exq``` namespace, so you will have to change that.

 Another option is to modify Sidekiq to use the Exq namespace in the sidekiq initializer in your ruby project:
 ```ruby